-Financial Resilience
+Regulatory Updates - FCA (General).

-Whilst not applicable to most insurance intermediaries, the FCA has issued a reminder to firms to prepare to the new rules surrounding financial resilience.

-Read and familiarise yourself with the Addendum

-The new rules come into force in 10 months and will be applicable to insurers and enhanced SMCR firms.

-FCA - Multi-Factor Authentication

-Security is at the heart of our Technology and Data platforms.
+Update Summary Action for firms Financial Resilience Whilst not applicable to most insurance intermediaries, the FCA has issued a reminder to firms to prepare to the new rules surrounding financial resilience.
+Read and familiarise yourself with the Addendum Date published: 30 May 2024 The new rules come into force in 10 months and will be applicable to insurers and enhanced SMCR firms.
+FCA - Multi-Factor Authentication Security is at the heart of our Technology and Data platforms.
 With this in mind, we're making changes to improve and speed up how we verify callers to our Supervision Hub.

-From mid-June 2024, callers will need to verify using a one-time passcode sent by text message.
+From mid-June 2024, callers will need to verify using a one-time passcode sent There are a number of useful guides and videos on the FCA website, click the link on the left hand side of this slide.

+by text message.
 The changes align our phone verification process with multi-factor authentication which was rolled out for FCA systems last year.